 A – Trail-head Log, B – Chalkboard (new notices), C – Map of Catskill Park, D – Map of Region in Catskills for this Trailhead, E – Tips on Backcountry Preparedness, F – Emergency Information & Numbers, G – Bear Information, H – Sanitation Information, I – DEC & Catskill Rules & Regulations, J – water Treatment & Safety

-Many trailhead registers are simple boxes with a sign-in log (pictured at top of page).
+Many trailhead registers are simple boxes with a sign-in log (pictured at the top of the page).
 These simple boxes will also have important information such as emergency numbers.
-We usually write these numbers down or even take a picture of them with our phone.
-With my old dyslexic, obsessive compulsive brain, I’ll do both in fear of writing the numbers down wrong.
-My phone has no such problem.
+We usually write these numbers down or even take a picture of them with our phones.
+With Scott’s old dyslexic, obsessive-compulsive brain, He’ll do both in fear of writing the numbers down wrong.
+His phone has no such problem.

-If you are new to hiking in general or new to hiking in an area, specific information that relates to safety and rules will be posted, read it and use it.
-Remember, traveling safely in the backcountry starts well before you ever step foot on a trail, this includes both good trip planning and signing registers.
+If you are new to hiking in general or new to hiking in an area, land managers will post specific information related to safety and rules; read it and use it.
+Remember, traveling safely in the backcountry starts well before you step foot on a trail, including good trip planning and signing registers.